nzwulfin/atomic-site/source/docs/vagrant_installation.md

 We maintain a [complex Vagrantfile](http://pa.io/has/an/example/somewhere) that you can use for your projects.

 ### Launch the Atomic host
-Now we're ready to launch our Atomic host.
+Once you have either of the Vagrantfiles in your local directory, we're ready to launch our Atomic host.
 Still in the working directory, we can run and connect to the Atomic host.

 To start the Atomic host, run: